Arseny271/tonGame/README.md

 a square is also determined which will receive an additional 10 * p  grams:
 - Find the sum of all indices: s = x<sub>0</sub> + x<sub>1</sub> + x<sub>2</sub> ... + x<sub>63</sub>
 - Winner square number is 63 - (s & 63)

+Оn average, **85%** of investments are returned to players, the rest is received by the lottery owner